How to Become an Internal Controls Manager and Analyst

 Before becoming an internal controls manager, it’s crucial to understand the role.
 They check and improve an organisation’s internal control systems.
 Their primary objectives and key responsibilities include the following:

-• To make sure everything is running smoothly, track and enforce laws, regulations, and standards.
+• To ensure everything runs smoothly, track and enforce laws, regulations, and standards.
 This includes controlling processes and the environment.

 • Enhancing operational efficiency: streamlining internal processes and procedures to optimise resource utilisation.

-• Protecting assets means keeping the organization’s support safe from theft, fraud, or misuse.
+• Protecting assets means keeping the organisation’s support safe from theft, fraud, or misuse.

-When applying for a job, you must understand the role and job description well.
+When applying for a job, it is crucial to understand the role and its corresponding job description thoroughly.

 Step 2: Know Your Industry